How to Make a Closed Terrarium (Hands-on DIY Guide)

 A closed terrarium is essentially a miniature enclosed ecosystem in glass.

-Of course, being a closed terrarium means you need to be able to seal it (the clue is in the name).
+Of course, being a closed terrarium means you need to be able to seal it, but it doesn’t always need to be completely airtight.

 Most of these glass containers were picked up from our local supermarket!